Screenshots may differ slightly depending on software version.

 Now click the Graphs tab to produce the “overlay” plot.
 Notice that regions not meeting your specifications are shaded out, leaving (hopefully!) an operating window or “sweet spot.”
 Now go to the Factors Tool and right-click C:Catalyst.
 Make it the X2 axis.
 Temperature then becomes a constant factor at 90 degrees as before for Solution 1.

 Notice the flag remains planted at the optimum.
 That’s handy!
-This Design-Expert display may not look as fancy as 3D desirability, but it can be very useful to show windows of operability where requirements simultaneously meet critical properties.
+This display may not look as fancy as 3D desirability, but it can be very useful to show windows of operability where requirements simultaneously meet critical properties.
 Shaded areas on the graphical optimization plot do not meet the selection criteria.
 The yellow “window” shows where you can set factors that satisfy requirements for both responses.

 Go back to the Criteria and click Use Interval (one-sided) for both Conversion and Activity.
 This provides a measure of uncertainty on the boundaries predicted by the models — a buffer of sorts.